The Scenario Report

 Total installed capacity

-Figure 5-1 Total installed capacity in the Mediterranean countries by fuel (2020 historical data and Med-TSO 2030 scenarios)
+Figure 5-1.
+Total installed capacity in the Mediterranean countries by fuel (2020 historical data and Med-TSO 2030 scenarios)

-The three scenarios show the rapid continuation of the coal and lignite power plant phase-out by 2030, with a particular acceleration in shutdowns in several Mediterranean countries in South- Eastern Europe.
+The three scenarios show the rapid continuation of the coal and lignite power plant phase-out by 2030, with a particular acceleration in shutdowns in several Mediterranean countries in South-Eastern Europe.
 The generation capacity of gas-fired power plants remains generally constant, a trend which corresponds to a reduction in capacity in most European countries of the Mediterranean, while the trend is the opposite in the MENA countries, particularly in the Mediterranean Ambition scenario.

 The evolution of the nuclear capacity is a constant global trend, even showing an increase (+ 11 GW) in the Mediterranean Ambition scenario, in which the capacity in Europe is maintained while a significant development is noted in certain MENA countries (Türkiye and Egypt).
-A brief overview of the total installed capacity for the three scenarios compared with 2020 historical data in all Mediterranean countries is shown below.

-Figure 5-2 Total installed capacity by country (2020 historical data and Med-TSO 2030 scenarios)
+Figure 5-2.
+Total installed capacity by country (2020 historical data and Med-TSO 2030 scenarios)

 Figure 5-2 shows that Northern countries (Spain, France, Italy, and Portugal) have higher installed capacity for the PR than for the MA scenario, due to the high potential of RES development.
 The lower increase in the MA scenario installed capacity is due to the stabilized demand and energy efficiency.
-Southern countries (Egypt, Jordan, Morocco) and Türkiye demonstrate the opposite situation, i.e. a higher increase in installed capacity in the MA scenario compared to the PR scenario, which means that the efforts made by improving energy efficiency are more than covered by higher economic growth and the ambition to export RES Energy.
+Southern countries (Egypt, Jordan, Morocco) and Türkiye demonstrate the opposite situation, i.e. a higher increase in installed capacity in the MA scenario compared to the PR scenario , which means that the efforts made by improving energy efficiency are more than covered by higher economic growth and the ambition to export RES Energy

 This aspect is clearly seen in Figure 5-3, which represents the breakdown of total installed capacity for each scenario by Mediterranean regional grouping.